jch/saml/README.md

 ![](/images/authn-request.png)

-*Tip: I avoid abbreviations and acronyms in this guide, but you will commonly see service provider abbreviated as SP, and identity providers abbreviated as idP.*
+<em>Tip: I avoid abbreviations and acronyms in this guide, but you will commonly
+see service provider abbreviated as SP, and identity providers abbreviated as idP.</em>

 > Alice types her username and password into https://idp.acme-corp.biz and is
 > redirected back to https://flights.acme-corp.biz/flights.